-Course #117171/217171 Credit: .50 Length: Semester I or II Year Taken: 10-12 Prerequisite: Foods I & II Fee: \$25.00 Northcentral TECHNICAL COLLEGE 1000 W. Campus Dr. + Wausau, WI 54401
+Course #117171/217171 Credit: .50 Length: Semester 1 or 2 Year Taken: 10-12 Prerequisite: Foods I & II Fee: \$25.00 Northcentral TECHNICAL COLLEGE 1000 W. Campus Dr Wausau, Wi 54401

-This course is for students passionate about food and their nutrition.
-The focus of the course will be on the six major nutrients and how each is used by the body.
-The planning of well-balanced diets and nutritional analysis of diets will be emphasized.
-We will examine foods in different regions of the United States as well as different cuisine around the world.
-You will have the opportunity to practice and apply skills learned in cooking methods, baking, sanitation and nutrition.
-Students will also acquire skills to create dishes that are visually appealing and full of flavor.
+Content: This course is for students passionate about food and their nutrition.
+There is a focus on the six major nutrients and how each is used in our body.
+The planning of well balanced meals and nutritional analysis of diets will be highlighted in this course.
+We will examine nutrition through hands-on learning experiences in the lab setting.
+We will adventure through possible career choices through projects and labs and continue to practice creating balanced meals while making then affordable and visually appealing to the eye.